-5 reasons to run on a treadmill instead of outdoors
+5 reasons to run on a treadmill

 You’ve made up your mind and you’re going to start running again.
 The question is, should you run at home on a treadmill, or outside?
 It’s a fair question.
 Outdoor runners have had a lot of complaints through the years about running on a treadmill but many of those complaints are outdated, as treadmills are much different today than they were a few years ago.